Summary of clinical and laboratory data from malaria patients

 CD163 was used as a marker for the M2 subtype.
 Positive cells express a fine brown color in the cytoplasm of macrophages.
 Lung macrophages in severe P. falciparum malaria patients with PE showed a relative decrease CD163 expression, compared to the control group (p < 0.024).
 No significant difference in the mean percentage of CD163 positive cells was observed between PE and non-PE groups (p = 0.075), and between non-PE and control groups (p = 0.493).
 In addition, no significant difference in CD163 expression in the septal area was noted among three groups (p > 0.05) (Fig. 3, Panel C, Fig. 4B).

-Correlations between M1 total score and histopathological changes
+Correlations between M1/M2 surface markers and histopathological changes